 Nearing the open slopes

-We leave the trail soon after crossing this side drainage.
+We left the trail soon after crossing this side drainage

 Hiking up a grassy slope after leaving the trail

-We pass a solitary tree on our way to the east peak (left).
+We passed a solitary tree on our way to the east peak (left)

-From a break in the trees we can see the grassy ridge we were on.
+From a break in the trees we could see the grassy ridge we were on

 Looking down a ridge running south.
-White Ridge on the left.
+White Ridge is on the left.

 Heading to the summit